 Our department is committed to increasing the presence and visibility of students with exceptional ability and promise who will bring a diversity of viewpoints and cultures to STEM fields generally, and who have demonstrated an interest in and passion for research in EEB specifically.
 Fostering a diverse, inclusive, and supportive community of scientists is critical to our mission.
+This program is part of a larger effort to build and support such a scientific community.

 The EEB Scholars Program will be held October 4-7, 2018.
 Scholars will arrive on Thursday October 4 and depart Sunday October 7, with programming scheduled for October 5 and 6.
 Scholars will stay with current EEB graduate students and all meals will be covered for the duration of the program.
 Additionally, each scholar will receive up to $600 for travel and related costs.